jbrockopp/docs/content/administration/worker/_index.md

 This includes pulling workloads, provided by the [server](/docs/administration/server/), from the queue to be run.

-When a new workload is fetched from the queue, the worker will create, update and delete resources throughout the lifecycle of the workload.
+When a workload is fetched from the queue, the worker will create and delete resources through the lifecycle of the workload.

 During this time, the worker will send API requests to the server to report the status and progress of these resources.